“We believe everyone deserves a sustainable source of clean water, however remote they are.”

 We implement low-cost, sustainable solutions combining our technical expertise with traditional wisdom, to capture and store precious monsoon rain (i.e. water harvesting).
-Over the past 30 years, simple but highly effective harvesting structures have aided us to help the maximum number of people with the minimum of funding.
-This includes:
+Over the past 32 years, using simple but highly effective harvesting structures, we have helped the maximum number of people with the minimum of funding.

 At WaterHarvest we never seek to impose solutions, either on our partners or on beneficiaries.
 The projects we support are designed using participatory (also known as “demand-led”) methods, involving people in planning and taking action for their own future.
 We believe that any support we provide must not encourage any sense of dependency among the communities where we work.
 Since the first projects we supported, villagers have made in-kind contributions to the work such as co-investment, donating land, or, more usually, their labour.
 This encourages a sense of long-term ownership and responsibility, rather than short-term dependency on handouts.

 In order to sustain our water harvesting systems, we also support beneficiaries to form and run village development committees which manage natural resources responsibly and plan collectively for their community’s future.
 Community funds are set up to maintain ongoing repairs of the water harvesting structures which are built using affordable materials available locally.
 Beneficiaries also receive training to develop various skills such as farming, masonry and business.
 All of our projects are independently evaluated to check whether they have achieved the planned impacts.